Pet Urgent Care and Emergencies

 No one expects a pet emergency, but emergencies do happen.
 When a pet emergency occurs, the experienced veterinary staff at Ahwatukee Animal Care Hospital is here to meet your pet's urgent care needs.
 We are equipped with the expertise and the state-of-the-art medical equipment to treat your pet for most emergency medical conditions.
 We are equipped to perform a wide range of diagnostics to efficiently diagnose and treat serious conditions such as gastric dilation/volvulus (bloating), respiratory and cardiac disease, snake bite envenomation and traumatic injuries such as vehicular trauma or animal bite wounds.
 Other conditions commonly treated include: acute vomiting and diarrhea; foreign body ingestion; toxicities; allergic reactions; trauma; difficulty breathing; infectious disease including parvovirus, distemper and infectious pneumonia.

 We are aware that urgent care situations can happen at all hours of the day and night.

 We are ready and willing to care for patients on an emergency or urgent care basis during our regular business hours.
 Call us!
 (480) 893-0533

 Please do NOT email to contact us regarding emergency concerns.
-Call us or come in immediately.
-If possible, call us before you leave your home so that we may be ready to quickly treat your pet.
+Call us before you leave your home so that we may be ready to quickly treat your pet.

 We are not able to diagnose or recommend treatment without an exam.